-- "Deputy Cabinet Member" shall be taken to mean a Deputy Cabinet Member appointed to the Cabinet by the Leader to support a Cabinet Member with their portfolio. - "Group Leader" shall be taken to mean the person nominated by each political group to act as its leader in accordance with the Local Government (Committees and Political Groups) Regulations 1990. - "Portfolio" shall be taken to mean a function or collection of functions of the Council allocated by the Leader to each member of the Cabinet. - "Select Committee" shall be taken to mean any of the Select Committees listed in Part 2 of Standing Orders appointed by the Council under Section 21 of the Local Government Act 2000, unless otherwise specified. - "Local Committee" shall be taken to mean any of the 7 Local Committees appointed by the Council for each district/borough area of the County. - "Joint Committee" shall be taken to mean a committee set up with another council or councils for a purpose for which they are jointly interested. - "Member" shall be taken to mean a Surrey County Councillor.
+- "Deputy Cabinet Member" shall be taken to mean a Deputy Cabinet Member appointed to the Cabinet by the Leader to support a Cabinet Member with their portfolio. - "Group Leader" shall be taken to mean the person nominated by each political group to act as its leader in accordance with the Local Government (Committees and Political Groups) Regulations 1990. - "Portfolio" shall be taken to mean a function or collection of functions of the Council allocated by the Leader to each member of the Cabinet. - "Select Committee" shall be taken to mean any of the Select Committees listed in Part 2 of Standing Orders appointed by the Council under Section 21 of the Local Government Act 2000, unless otherwise specified. - "Joint Committee" shall be taken to mean a committee set up with another council or councils for a purpose for which they are jointly interested. - "Member" shall be taken to mean a Surrey County Councillor.